-This Base Prospectus should be read and construed in conjunction with the following information, which has been published on the Issuer's website and have been filed with the FME and shall be incorporated by reference in, and form a part of this Base Prospectus.
+This Base Prospectus is to be read in conjunction with all documents which are deemed to be incorporated herein by reference.
+This Base Prospectus shall be read and construed on the basis that such documents are incorporated and form part of this Base Prospectus.
+The following information, which has been published on the Issuer's website or are published simultaneously with this Base Prospects and have been filed with the FME and shall be incorporated by reference in, and form a part of this Base Prospectus.